Clodoald

-He is venerated as a saint in both the Catholic and Orthodox Churches.
+He is venerated as a saint in both the Eastern Orthodox Church and Roman Catholic Church.

 Background

 Upon the death of Clovis, his sons, Chlodomer, Childebert, Clothaire, and their half-brother Thierry shared the kingdom.
 In 523–524, at Clotilde's instigation, her sons joined in an expedition against King Sigismund's Burgundians.
 After the arrest of Sigismund and his family, Chlodomer returned to Orléans.
 Sigismund's brother, Godomar III, supported by his ally and relative, the Ostrogoth king Theodoric the Great, slaughtered the garrison the Franks had left in Burgundy.
 In retaliation, Chlodomer then had Sigismund and his sons, Gisald and Gondebaud, murdered.
 On May 1, 524, Chlodomer set out on a second expedition against the Burgundians and was killed at the Battle of Vézeronce on June 25 of the same year.

 Early life

 Clodoald was the son of King Chlodomer of Orléans and his wife Guntheuc.
-He was one of three brothers, raised in Paris by their grandmother, the Queen dowager Clotilde.
-Clodoald's brothers, Theodoald and Gunther, were killed by Clotaire when they were ten and nine respectively, but Clodoald survived by escaping to Provence.
+He was one of three brothers, raised in Paris by their grandmother, the queen dowager Clotilde.
 Salic law required the division of the kingdom among the sons of Chlodomer.
 However, the boys' uncles, Childebert I, king of Paris, and his brother Clotaire I, king of Soissons, coveted the kingdom of Orléans and determined to murder the nephews.
+Clodoald's brothers, Theodoald and Gunther, were killed by Clotaire when they were ten and nine respectively, but Clodoald was saved by the loyalty of a few soldiers who managed to spirit him away to safety.

 By one account, in 525, Childebert and Clotaire asked their mother Clotilde to send them the children so that they might be proclaimed their father's successors.
 She clothed the brothers in their best clothes and sent them with confidence, unaware of her sons' plans.
 The two uncles then had the children of Clodomir killed.
 Some claim that they killed the two older boys, Thibault and Gonthaire, aged ten and seven, with their own hands, to the great despair of Saint Clotilde, who saw her grandchildren killed by her own sons.
 Only the youngest, Clodoald, was saved by the dedication of a few of the faithful.
-He found sanctuary with Saint Remigius, the Bishop of Rheims, and thus escaped his uncles' searches.
+He found sanctuary with Remigius, the Bishop of Rheims, and thus escaped his uncles' searches.

-Another version is that Childebert and Clotaire considered cutting children's hair, because long hair was a sign of nobility in Frankish culture.
+Another account states that Childebert and Clotaire considered cutting children's hair, because long hair was a sign of nobility in Frankish culture.
 But as the hair would inevitably grow back, they asked Clotilde what they had to do.
 She replied that she would rather see them dead than sheared.
 They first killed Gonthaire, before Thibault threw himself at their feet to beg them to leave him alive.
 So Childebert hesitated, and his brother reminded him that it was his idea.
 Thus ended the short life of Clodomir's descendants, at least two of the three since Clodoald had been able to escape.